ugoproto/ugo_py_doc/docs/Freeze_the_Code.md

 - http://www.pyinstaller.org/
 - https://github.com/pyinstaller/pyinstaller
 - Install pyinstaller (works on Pyhon 2 & 3).
-    - The easiest way is with `pip install pyinstaller`.
+    - The easiest way is with `pip install pyinstaller` or `pip3 install pyinstaller`.
-    - `pip3 install pyinstaller`.

 **Procedure with a single script**